FAQs

 Having trouble with your group or thinking about your group agreement?
 WhatsApp Kin (faster) or contact Kin for support.

-Kin has been developed for financial mutual aid - everyone benefitting by working together.
+Kin has been developed for financial mutual aid only

 That means there are things you cannot use Kin for including but not limited to: